How To Find Position Vector

 • Q: What happens if the coordinates are negative?

 A: Negative coordinates simply indicate the position of the point relative to the origin.
-For instance, (-2, 3) would be a point located 2 units to the left of the origin and 3 units above it.
+Here's one way to look at it: (-2, 3) would be a point located 2 units to the left of the origin and 3 units above it.

 • Q: Can I use position vectors in non-Cartesian coordinate systems?